The Power of One

 Visit our United Nations Conference page to read Kurt’s two-page report and see photos of this special day.

-As of 2014, WWFA has effectively brought sustainable water to over 260,000 people.
-According to the annual well inspection survey, 97% of WWFA wells are in operation.
+As of 2022, WWFA has effectively brought sustainable water to over 350,000 people.
+According to the annual well inspection survey, 98% of WWFA wells are in operation.
 This figure includes hand pumps that were installed in 1996 and 1997.
-Now standing as one of the earliest water projects operating in Africa, we are confident that our mission, values and work—with an emphasis on maintenance training and community leadership empowerment—will keep each project operating for a generation.
+Now standing as one of the earliest water projects operating in Africa, we’re confident that our mission, values, and work—with an emphasis on maintenance training and community leadership empowerment—will keep each project operating for at least a generation.